Dambulla Nuwaragala Kanda Maligathenna Ruins (නුවරගල කන්ද මාලිගාතැන්න නටබුණ්)

 photo source : Ruins in Central Eastern Area of Sri Lanka

-Most of these ruins lie in the elephant infested thick jungles never explored except by treasure hunters.
-A detailed report written in Japanese language of these ruined sites has been published by an Japanese archaeology team who had visited these sites in 2011.
-The information below is based on this report;
+Most of these ruins are situated in elephant-infested thick jungles that have never been fully explored, except by treasure hunters.
+However, a detailed report written in Japanese by a Japanese archaeology team that visited these sites in 2011 provides valuable information about them.
+Below is a summary based on this report:

-The archaeological remains of G and F are located beside farmland The ruins south of F should be approached through the jungle.
-After about 60m, a swamp will appear, so if you are heading for E, go east away from the swamp and climb the open rock belt.
-From A to D, go south along the river for a while to reach the area with B to D. To A, follow the stream on the east side of the area and proceed for 500m.
+The archaeological remains of points G and F are located beside farmland.
+The ruins south of point F should be approached through the jungle.
+After about 60 meters, a swamp will appear.
+If you are heading for point E, go east away from the swamp and climb the open rock belt.
+From point A to point D, head south along the river for a while to reach the area with points B to D. To reach point A, follow the stream on the east side of the area and proceed for 500 meters.

-This archaeological site is distributed over a wide area of 900m east-west x 3000m north-south.
-Perhaps because of this, as mentioned above, on the CCF (Central Cultural Fund) refers ruins around A-F as “Padhanagala Ruins“.
-But here the whole will be collectively referred to as the “Nuwaragalkanda archaeological site“.
-The explored area consists of ruins of about 10 buildings including the temple.
-From the shape of the wedge holes in on the rocks prepared to be split, it can be estimated that this site dates back to about the 8th century (before the middle of the Anuradapura dynasty).
-In addition, the decoration of the earthenware piece found at point F is a linear pattern consisting of many narrow grooves, and no design are seen on the moonstones and guardstones.
+This archaeological site is spread over a wide area of 900 meters east-west by 3000 meters north-south.
+Due to this expansive nature, the Central Cultural Fund (CCF) refers to the ruins around points A to F as the “Padhanagala Ruins.”
+However, collectively, the entire site will be referred to as the “Nuwaragalkanda archaeological site.”
+The explored area comprises ruins of approximately 10 buildings, including a temple.
+Based on the shape of the wedge holes prepared on rocks to be split, it is estimated that this site dates back to around the 8th century.
+Additionally, the decoration on the earthenware piece found at point F consists of a linear pattern with many narrow grooves, and no designs are seen on the moonstones and guardstones.

-Of the traces of building investigated, B to D are on small terraces, and there are slight traces of stairs between B and D, and traces of roads extending in the direction of B in D. Therefore it can be confirmed that B and D were connected.
-In addition, near D, you can see the remains of an artificial pond for bathing, and there are many traces of a reservoir (Wewa) around the ruins.
-There are indications of 2 reservoirs with bisokotuwas found at A and G. The reservoirs which bisokotuwa G belongs to has been completely taken over by the jungle.
+Among the investigated building traces, points B to D are situated on small terraces.
+Slight traces of stairs are observed between points B and D, along with roads extending in the direction of point B from point D, indicating a connection between them.
+Additionally, near point D, remnants of an artificial pond for bathing can be seen, and numerous traces of a reservoir (Wewa) around the ruins.
+There are indications of two reservoirs with bisokotuwas found at points A and G. However, the reservoir associated with bisokotuwa G has been entirely engulfed by the jungle.

 Bisokotuwa A